Carlos Santana (baseball): Kansas City Royals

 On December 8, 2020, Santana signed a two-year, $17.5 million contract with the Kansas City Royals.
 He was immediately inserted into the Royals lineup at first base; no player had started more than 55% of the team's games in a season at first base since Eric Hosmer left the franchise after the 2017 season.
-Santana made 136 starts at first base during the 2021 season, and in 158 games overall, he hit .214/.319/.342 with 19 HR and 69 RBI for a career-low OPS+ of 80.
+Santana made 136 starts at first base during the 2021 season, and in 158 games overall, he hit .214/.319/.342 with 19 home runs and 69 RBI for a career-low OPS+ of 80.
 His wRC+ of 83 was 7th-worst in the league among qualified hitters, although it was better than two of his Royals teammates.
-His 86 walks were good for sixth in the American League, and he did play a portion of the season with a leg injury, although he was never placed on the injured list.
+His 86 walks were good for sixth in the American League, and were the most by a Royals hitter since José Offerman in 1998.
+Santana did play a portion of the season with a leg injury, although he was never placed on the injured list.

-Santana remained the Royals first baseman entering the 2022 season.
-The Royals were 26-45 at the time of his trade away from the organization, and Santana was hitting .216/.349/.341 with 4 HR and 21 RBI in 52 games, although in a season in which league-wide offensive numbers were down, his OPS+ was at 98.
+Santana remained the Royals' first baseman entering the 2022 season.
+The Royals were 26–45 at the time of his trade away from the organization, and Santana was hitting .216/.349/.341 with four home runs and 21 RBI in 52 games, although in a season in which league-wide offensive numbers were down, his OPS+ was at 98.